 As Okaloosa County continues to grow, so do the traffic problems.
-Aside from close to 200,000 residents, there are an additional 2.3 million visitors a year driving our roadways.
-The Okaloosa County Sheriff’s Office Traffic Unit is currently made up of nine full-time deputies, one part-time deputy and one auxiliary member who are working hard to keep these roadways safe for everyone.
+Aside from over 200,000 residents, there are an additional 2.3 million visitors a year driving our roadways.
+The Okaloosa County Sheriff’s Office Traffic Unit works hard to keep our roadways safe for everyone.

 The Sheriff’s Office receives more complaints about traffic in Okaloosa County than any other situation.
 With this in mind, the Traffic Unit is constantly searching for innovated ways to combat this ever growing problem.
 Some of the Traffic Unit deputies drive unconventional unmarked patrol vehicles and use them to identify and contact aggressive drivers in the county.
 They continuously conduct specialized operations in problem areas during critical times.

 Portable radar trailers are placed in problem areas to increase public awareness of the posted speed limit.
 The Traffic Unit also utilizes a Stealth Stat radar unit to monitor speeds in complaint areas and determine peak violation times so targeted enforcement can be more effective.
 The unit also conducts red light running enforcement operations to increase public awareness and voluntary compliance with red light laws.